Heresta/extractor/README.md

 ``count_illustration.py`` is a script to count pages, decorations, dropcapitals and figures after TEI transformation.
 It has to be used on
 `extrated_img.xml` and the path to this file has to be indicated directly into the code.

+`example` directory contains an example of result that this program gives.

 ## Installation
 ### Create a virtul environment (Linux-Ubuntu)